Table of Contents

 Some dogs can exhibit lameness and pain on either one or both rear legs.
 What happens as the dog ages is that arthritis develops.
-The Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program do x-ray screenings for hip dysplasia.
+The Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program does x-ray screenings for hip dysplasia.

 Dogs that have hip dysplasia should not be bred since it can be passed down to the next generation by the parents.
 You should always ask the breeder for proof that the parents have been tested and are found to be free of hip dysplasia.

-Elbow Dysplasia is also an inheritable condition which is common to large-breed dogs, not just the German Shepherd.
+Elbow Dysplasia is also an inheritable condition that is common to large-breed dogs, not just the German Shepherd.
 It is thought to be caused by different growth rates of the three bones.
-These three bones make up the dog’s elbow.
+These three bones make up the dog's elbow.

 The different growth rates cause joint laxity in the elbow, which can lead to painful lameness.
-Your vet may recommend surgery to help correct the elbow dysplasia, or medication in order to help control the dog’s pain.
+Your vet may recommend surgery to help correct the elbow dysplasia or medication in order to help control the dog’s pain.

 Canine Degenerative Myelopathy is an inheritable progressive genetic disease that affects the spinal cord.
-It specifically affects the part of the spinal cord which communicates information to the brain regarding the lower half of the dog (their hind legs).
+It specifically affects the part of the spinal cord that communicates information to the brain regarding the lower half of the dog (their hind legs).

 Dogs with this genetic disease act as if they do not know where their back legs are located in association with the rest of their body.
-This disease will progress to the point that the dog cannot walk, and has incontinence.
+This disease will progress to the point that the dog cannot walk and has incontinence.
 It can be in just a few months or up to three years or more before the dog is completely crippled.

-This disease is incurable and many times the dog is put to sleep.
+This disease is incurable, and many times, the dog is put to sleep.
 However, in some rare cases, this condition has been related to a lack of vitamin-12 or vitamin E for the dog.
 Vitamin supplements might be able to stabilize the condition if this turns out to be the case.

 Gastric Dilatation-Volvulus, also known as bloat, is a life-threatening condition that affects large, deep-chested dogs like Golden Retrievers and German Shepherds.
 This happens especially if the dogs are fed one large meal a day, which they eat rapidly.

 If you do not get your dog immediate medical attention, he could die.
 Suspect that your dog has bloat if he has a distended abdomen, is salivating excessively, and/or retching without being able to throw anything up.
-He also may show signs by being restless, depressed, lethargic, and weak with a rapid heart rate.
+He also may show signs of being restless, depressed, lethargic, and weak with a rapid heart rate.

 Exocrine Pancreatic Insufficiency (EPI) is a genetic disease condition of the pancreas.
 It occurs when cells in the panaceas, which produce specific digestive enzymes, either do not make enough or are destroyed.
-This results in the dog no longer able to digest and absorb food nutrients in his small intestine.
+This results in the dog no longer being able to digest and absorb food nutrients in his small intestine.

-First signs of the condition include gas, loss of appetite, weight loss, and change in the stools.
+The first signs of the condition include gas, loss of appetite, weight loss, and change in the stools.
 The dog will then become very thin and very hungry.
 EPI can be diagnosed with a simple blood test.
 Treatment for EPI is also as simple – pancreatic enzymes are added to the food that the dog eats.
 Most dogs will recover with proper medication and supervision.

 There are a variety of allergies that some German Shepherds suffer from.
 These allergies range from food to contact allergies.
 Allergy symptoms in dogs can be similar to symptoms in people.
 If your German Shepherd is scratching, rubbing his face a great deal, or licking at his paws, you should suspect that he has an allergy.
 Have him checked by your vet to find out for sure, and get recommendations on how to alleviate the symptoms by eliminating the cause of the allergy.